ale4710/kpdtaiko/readme.md

 the name was changed to avoid confusion with another project, and to provide a name that more accurately reflects the project.

-[demo on device](https://youtu.be/BOYv75n20d8) - shows the application running on an actual device.
+[demo on device](https://www.youtube.com/watch?v=OB_leU3yVsg) - shows the application running on an actual device.
+[old demo on device](https://youtu.be/BOYv75n20d8) - same as the above, but it is an older version of the application.
-[demo on pc](https://youtu.be/IpsZ50q9ujw) - provides a better view of the screen.
+[old demo on pc](https://youtu.be/IpsZ50q9ujw) - provides a better view of the screen, but it is an older version of the application.

 ## links
 [project website](https://alego.web.fc2.com/kaiosapps/kpdtaiko/)